Roads Less Traveled Elf Owl

 hours to time-zone changes, but in

-a flash we grabbed our masks,
+a flash we grabbed our masks, snorkels and fins and dashed down to the

-stopped to check out the source of
+beach.
+On the way, we stopped to check out the source of a pitiful wailing

-all morning.
-It turned out to be a
+we had been hearing all morning.
+It turned out to be a mama goat across

-she had an awful lot to say for herself.
+the street, and she had an awful lot to say for herself.

-beach is the
+Grand Anse beach is the most popular

-beach in Grenada, situated just a little southwest of the main town of St.
+southwest of the main town of St.

 George's.
-It was a quick walk for us, and our grins preceded us all the
+It was a quick walk for us,

-way down the hill.
-The little cars -- all late model and shiny -- zoomed
+down the hill.
+The little cars -- all late

-past us, their horns happily beeping.
-Toyotas, Isuzus, and other familiar
+horns happily beeping.
+Toyotas, Isuzus,

-car makes filled the road, but the models were new to our eyes.
+road, but the models were new to our

-Passersby greeted us, and we waved when the cars honked, learning
+waved when the cars honked, learning

 too late that taxis stop when you wave.